Best Places to Take Pictures with Santa in NYC

 Nonprofit community organization Town Square Inc organizes this annual Christmas-themed parade, which kicks off after a Santa brunch.
 Put on your holiday outfits, Santa hats, elf ears and reindeer antlers and join local families as they march through the streets in honor of the season.
 Makes for great photo ops!
 It's a family-friendly alternative to SantaCon (see below), which started out cute but has turned into a messy bar crawl for drunken singletons.

 St. Nicholas Day at the Wyckoff Farmhouse Museum – East Flatbush

 5816 Clarendon Road near East 59th Street

-Celebrate an old-fashioned Christmas at NYC's oldest house with a visit from Santa Claus who arrives with his horse (not reindeer).
-Other fun on tap includes arts and crafts, colonial music and old-school snacks, all capped off with the lighting of the Christmas tree.
+Celebrate an old-fashioned Dutch Christmas at NYC's oldest house with a visit from Old St. Nick, who arrives on his horse, not with reindeer.
+Although Saint Nicholas doesn't look like a traditional Santa, a red-suited guy does show up afterward for photo ops.
+Other fun on tap includes arts and crafts, colonial music and snacks, and the illumination of the Christmas tree.
 Bring your own camera.

 Brooklyn Plantology – Canarsie

 This giant garden and plant wholesaler welcomes Santa on December weekends.
 Bring your own camera to snap a photo of your child on his lap, and stick around for face painting or a magic show, depending on the date.